NFPA urges grillers to be mindful of safety

 - Propane and charcoal BBQ grills should only be used outdoors.

-- Keep your grill clean by regularly removing grease or fat buildup from the grates and trays below.
+- Keep your grill clean by removing grease or fat buildup from the grates and in the trays below.

 About the National Fire Protection Association (NFPA)

 NFPA is a worldwide leader in fire, electrical, building, and life safety.
 The mission of the international nonprofit organization founded in 1896 is to reduce the worldwide burden of fire and other hazards on the quality of life by providing and advocating consensus codes and standards, research, training, and education.
 NFPA develops more than 300 codes and standards to minimize the possibility and effects of fire and other hazards.
 All NFPA codes and standards can be viewed at no cost at www.nfpa.org/freeaccess.